Indicia-Team/indicia-docs/developing/reporting/occurrence-standard-parameters.rst

   * ``has_photos`` - supply '1' to only include records with photos or '0' to exclude
     records with photos.
+  * ``zero_abundance``` - supply '1' to only include zero abundance/negative presence
+    records with photos or '0' to exclude zero abundance/negative presence records.
   * ``user_id`` - the current user's ID on the warehouse.
 Does not filter directly but may be used by other filter parameters.
   * ``my_records`` - supply 't' to only include records input by the current user.